Wire Drawing Die Tolerance Issues: How to Maintain Size Accuracy

 2. Bearing Length: The Final Gatekeeper

 The bearing zone is the straight, cylindrical section of the die.
-It performs no reduction; its sole purpose is to absorb the elastic recovery of the wire and lock in the exact final diameter.
+It performs no reduction.
+Its sole purpose is to absorb the elastic recovery of the wire.
+This locks in the exact final diameter.

 • Bearing Too Short: The die fails to stabilize the metal.
-The wire springs back and expands immediately upon exiting, resulting in oversized wire even if the die bore is mathematically perfect.
+The wire springs back and expands immediately upon exiting.
+This results in oversized wire, even with a mathematically perfect die bore.

 • Bearing Too Long: While it provides excellent straightness, an excessively long bearing creates immense friction drag.
 This leads to overheating, premature die wear, or frequent wire breaks.